One Community, Recommitting to the FIGHT

 What is AIDS Education Month?

-The theme for this year’s AIDS Education Month is “One Community, Recommitting to the FIGHT.”
-In 2017, we are entering a time of uncertainty within the healthcare field, and we are seeing backlash against the gains in human and civil rights that activists have pushed for through decades of bravery and hard work.
+In 2018, we are entering a time of uncertainty within the healthcare field, and we are seeing backlash against the gains in human and civil rights that activists have pushed for through decades of bravery and hard work.
 However, we refuse to accept any less than equal healthcare for all people.
 We draw strength by looking to those who laid their careers, their freedom, and their lives on the line in the fight for effective HIV treatments in those early years of the AIDS epidemic, before our medical system and our country knew how to combat the virus and its impacts.
 We are inspired by activists’ quests to use knowledge as a tool for self-empowerment, and their dogged pursuit of treatment, prevention, and justice.

 When is it?